OUR GOAL IS TO PROVIDE A FAIR AND

 This activity does not help the average property owner who just wants to sell the few lots they own and no longer need.
 Some property owners have turned to selling their homes on eBay and Craig's List, with some success.
 However, we would like to see one location that can be pointed to for available properties in California Pines in hope of encouraging an informed buyer to acquire the land and join our community with open eyes and realistic expectations.
 That is the main reason we developed this site.

 WHY ISN'T THE POA DOING SOMETHING TO HELP?In short, THEY ARE!
 The Property Owner's Association (POA) is NOT involved in advertising or selling property in California Pines because they don't want to be confused with the original developers of this subdivision, who are commonly felt to have made promises that they did not keep.
-In addition, the POA is headed by volunteers who have their hands full maintaining all the improved property owned in common by Cal Pines property owners.
+In addition, the POA is headed by a volunteer Board of Directors who have their hands full making sure all the improved property owned in common by Cal Pines property owners is maintained.

-While the POA helps maintain everyone's property values by keeping all the man-made improvements in the right place and in good working order, the Land Trust helps by focusing on preserving and improving the key thing that draws us here, the natural beauty of the area and its wildlife.
-Encouraging property sales to individuals who know what they are getting into is one way we hope to do this.
-Another is to invest the excess proceeds generated by this site to give nature a helping hand around here.
+While the POA helps maintain everyone's property values by keeping all the man-made improvements in the right place and in good working order, we hope to use this site to encourage property sales to individuals who know what they are getting into to maintain a stable and prosperous community.

 LOOKING TO BUILD A RETREAT OR A YEAR-ROUND HOME?Great!
 We hear all the time that people want to buy raw land so they can design and build their own home, and we applaud that idea.
 Several of us have done just that, and it can be very rewarding.
 There is certainly an abundance of raw land to work with, but before you go that route, you should understand what you are in for.